baobabsoluciones/cornflow/docs/source/deploy/access.rst

 Access control
 -----------------------

 Cornflow supports multi-user access using password encryption authentication.
+The user needs to authenticate at least once with the cornflow server to obtain a token that allows him to continue operating.
 In this section we will explain the workflow and data process when create users, delete them or change the user´s access password.

 User access data
 *********************

-The user needs to authenticate at least once with the cornflow server to obtain a token that allows him to continue operating.
+Right now cornflow has two valid user authentication methods.
+The first is AUTH_DB, which in addition to being the one that is activated by default, is the easiest to configure since the authentication is carried out against the application itself that stores the credentials in encrypted form.
+The second method is AUTH_LDAP.
+This method allows you to link cornflow with your own security directory and thus the application will delegate the authentication of the users.

 With Auth-DB (default)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Cornflow has an environment variable to control the type of authentication we want to activate::

-    AUTH_TYPE = 1 (default)
+    AUTH_TYPE = 1 (Auth-DB default method)

 User datatable default content::